 - How can the future of food embrace One Health solutions?

 The Pennsylvania Medical Society designates this live activity for a maximum of 7.5 AMA PRA Category 1 Credit(s)TM.
-Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+Physicians should only claim credit commensurate with the extent of their participation in the educational activity.

 Keynote Speaker: Frank B. Hu, M.D., Ph.D.

 Optimal Nutrition for Personal, Population and Planetary Health